chipbuster/p2-raytracer/README.md

 - Use the flag -DPATHTRACING=OFF to turn off path tracing.
 This flag is ON by default
 - Use the flag -DFORCEAREA=ON to force all point lights to be treated as area lights with a radius of 1.0.
 This flag is OFF by default.
+This flag is useful if you want to quickly convert point lights in scenes to area lights without having to rewrite or modify the scene

 # generate.py